hashicorp/vault/website/source/docs/secrets/kv/kv-v2.html.md

 ```

 Additionally, the v2 `kv` secrets engine is enabled by default at the
-path `secret/`.
+path `secret/` in case of the "Dev" Server.
 It can be disabled, moved, or enabled multiple times at
 different paths.
 Each instance of the KV secrets engine is isolated and unique.

 ## Upgrading from Version 1